Giants Despair Hillclimb: History and race features

 Race drivers from across the nation gather annually on East Northampton Street, a road that winds its way through a 1 mi section of Pennsylvania's steep mountains.
 Rising 650 ft, the course reaches grades up to 20% and has six turns—including the 110 degree "Devil's Elbow"— on the way to the top.

 The initial race was won in 2 minutes 11.2 seconds.

 During its first years, the race was used as a proving ground by the biggest names in the automotive industry.
 Louis Chevrolet raced the hill in 1909 driving for Buick.
 He won Event No. 2, Gasoline stock cars, selling from $851 to $1,250 in a time of 2:34.4 sec, his car being the only entry in the class.
 He is chiefly remembered for an accident: "A Buick with Louis Chevrolet driving, turned turtle on the course and narrowly missed a group of people.
 Chevrolet was not badly injured."

 Bill Milliken drove the AJB/FWD Butterball Special, #111, in 1955 finishing third overall in a time of 63.771 sec.

 Carroll Shelby, Roger Penske, and Oscar Koveleski are just a few of the famous drivers that set out to tackle the mile.
 The hill has been paved many times and the records have been shattered.
-The current record holder is Ron Moreck, who ran the course in 37.692 seconds in 2025 in a Koenigsegg FTF.
+The current record holder is Mark Aubele, who ran the course in 35.602 seconds in 2026 in a 2012 Wolf GB08.
 Today, the Hillclimb is run on the second weekend of July and is organized by the Pennsylvania Hillclimb Association (PHA).